 If you just set up the eSIM on your iPhone and see “No Service” in the control center, fuss not!
 Often it takes 2-3 hours before it gets fully activated.
 Here are some of the solutions you must consider to fix it.

-• If nothing works: If none of the solutions works, it’s time to contact carrier support and ask for the issue.
+- If nothing works: If none of the solutions works, it’s time to contact carrier support and ask about the issue.

-• Get a new QR Code: We suggest you generate a new QR code after waiting for a day.
-And in case your QR code doesn’t work after waiting for a day, then retry generating the new QR code.
-That’s because a fresh QR code will help you to install and activate your eSIM on your iPhone without any problem.
+- Get a new QR Code: We suggest you generate a new one after waiting a day.
+If your QR code still doesn’t work after waiting a day, retry generating the new one.
+A fresh QR code will help you install and activate your eSIM on your iPhone without any problems.

-• Nonetheless, in this scenario, we recommend waiting for a day as this procedure of QR code can take some time to get registered on the network.
+- Nonetheless, in this scenario, we recommend waiting a day, as this QR code procedure can take some time to register on the network.
 That’s because some carriers update such information regularly or daily at a specific time interval.
-And if it still doesn’t work after waiting a day, try regenerating.
+If it still doesn’t work after waiting a day, try regenerating.

-• Ensure you’re entering the correct IMEI number in the carrier app: This solution is for those whose iPhone belongs outside of the U.S. Many carriers outside of US allow entering the iPhone’s IMEI number so that eSIM gets directly installed on your iPhone.
+- Ensure you’re entering the correct IMEI number in the carrier app: This solution is for those whose iPhone belongs outside of the U.S. Many carriers outside of the U.S. allow entering the iPhone’s IMEI number so that eSIM gets directly installed on your iPhone.
 Unfortunately, the carrier fails to specify that some of the iPhone models have two eSIM variants.
 One flagship that offers eSIM without a physical slot is sold in the US, and another one that offers eSIM and nano-SIM is sold everywhere in the world.
-And for this reason, the owner of an iPhone with a physical SIM slot will need to register IMEI2 in the carrier app.
+For this reason, the owner of an iPhone with a physical SIM slot will need to register IMEI2 in the carrier app.

 Solution 1: My eSIM is not working.
 First, check the device compatibility